Interview Talking to Jake Finifrock of the Adventure Travel Trade Association Jake Finifrock | Special Advisor for Asia

 Special Advisor for Asia / Adventure Travel Trade Association (ATTA)

 Born in Alaska, USA, lives in Seattle.
 He has lived and worked on four continents, including ten years in Guizhou, China, and is fluent in Chinese.
-Since January 2018, as Director of ATTA Asia, he has worked to build a sustainable partnership by connecting the Asian region with ATTA's global partner network.
+Since January 2018 he has worked to build sustainable partnerships by connecting the Asian region with ATTA's global partner network.

 The ATTA is a unifying body in the world for Adventure travel companies and associated industries.
 By adventure travel, we mean travel that includes experiences with nature, that have various levels of physical activity (from strenuous to leisurely) and have some element of cross-cultural engagement.
 Our mission is to empower the global travel community to protect natural and cultural capital (resources) while creating economic value that benefits both trade members and destination communities.
 We have two major elements that set us apart.
 First, we are a community of people who love travel, love the earth, and love humanity.
 This community wants to preserve the natural wonders of the globe to provide access to enjoy nature for eternity.
 The second element is that we are experts in what we do, meaning that we have members and staff that know about the adventure travel industry and are still continuously learning and teaching our community.
 A big part of what we do is to host events where people can connect, learn, adventure, and do business.
 We also can help our members to learn to be better in skills and in business by providing excellent education and research.
 We see ourselves as leaders for the good of the travel industry, which means that we must hold ourselves to the highest of standards in order to have a positive influence in the world.